R0bL/Project_Initiation_DS5500/README.md

 ## Data Collection

-The data being evaluated are 8-K SEC filings downloaded from the SEC's Electronic Data Gathering, Analysis and Retrieval (EDGAR) website.
+The data being evaluated are SEC filings of 1807 Equities held by the Norwegain Wealth Fund, downloaded from the SEC's Electronic Data Gathering, Analysis and Retrieval (EDGAR) website.

 Accessing the data via Amazon SageMaker using the  _smjsindustry_ see link below: